 Yogis We Love: Yoga for Hormones & Fertility with HER Yoga

 Her Yoga Practice is the first in Hong Kong to offer yoga, tailored for women that is geared towards fertility and healthy hormones.
-While babies are not on the cards for any of us at ro/an, balanced hormones and stress relief are welcomed with tea on the side.
+While babies may not be on the cards for some of us, balanced hormones and stress relief are always welcome.

 Is your cycle regular?
 Is your fight-or-flight response messing with your hormones?
-I for one, know nothing about my cycle: a combination of laziness, and having been on the implant for six years (followed by traumatic months of bleeding sporadically and having to pay many avocado’s on toast’s worth of money to remove it).
-So when we found out about Her Yoga Practice, we were immediately curious...
+I for one, know nothing about my cycle, so when we found out about Her Yoga Practice, we were immediately curious...

 The first thing that struck me with Claire is how personalised her approach is.
 Upon booking a class, she sent me information on her practice’s focus, which is the female body and the endocrine system.